streambased-io/streambased-demos/cases/7_mcp/README.md

 ![chart](media/chart.png "Chart")

-> 📝 Streambased MCP cleitn uses the MCP server: https://github.com/antvis/mcp-server-chart to generate the charts
+> 📝 Streambased MCP client uses the MCP server: https://github.com/antvis/mcp-server-chart to generate the charts
 > and will send data to a publicly accessible endpoint.
 We recommend against using this with capability with sensitive
 > data.